ishigupta1201/subscription-analysis/README.md

    python mcp_client.py
    ```

-   - This will start the MCP server and wait for connections from Claude Desktop or any MCP-compatible client.
+   - This will start the MCP server and wait for connections from any MCP-compatible client.

-4. **Configure Claude Desktop:**
+4. **Configure your MCP client:**
-   - Add to your Claude Desktop config (usually at `~/Library/Application Support/Claude/claude_desktop_config.json`):
+   - Add to your MCP client config (see your client's documentation):
      ```json
      {
        "servers": {